enoGuarana/enoGuarana/README.md

 # Hi, my name is João Enomoto! 👋

-### Software Engineering Student | Enthusiast of Python Data Science | Building AI Solutions
+### Software Engineering Student focused on AI Engineering, RAG systems, ML pipelines and data-driven applications.

 I am a Software Engineering student focused on building intelligent solutions with AI and data analysis.
 Currently, I seek to apply my knowledge to projects that combine technical efficiency and real impact.